up42/up42-py/docs/catalog.md

   data_product_id = "4f1b2f62-98df-4c74-81f4-5dce45deee99"
   ```

 ## Step 2.
-Request catalog access
+Request access

-If you want to order the chosen collection for the first time, you need to request access to it.
+If you want to order the chosen collection for the first time, and it is restricted, you need to request access to it.
 For more information on access requests, see [Restrictions](https://docs.up42.com/getting-started/restrictions#catalog-collections).

 An email from the Customer Success team usually takes up to 3 days.
 You can review your access request status on the [Access requests](https://console.up42.com/settings/access) page.

 ## Step 3.
 Accept a EULA

-If you want to order the chosen collection for the first time, you need to accept its EULA.
-For more information on license agreements, see [Account management](https://docs.up42.com/getting-started/account/management#accept-end-user-license-agreements).
+If you want to order the chosen collection for the first time, you need to accept its end-user license agreement (EULA).
+For more information on license agreements, see [EULAs](https://docs.up42.com/getting-started/account/eulas#accept-end-user-license-agreements).

 ## Step 4.
 Search the catalog